Vega-and-The-Salts/dataScience/README.md

-## Hi, my name is John - aka Disguyranger on GitHub
+## Hi, my name is John - aka [Disguyranger] on GitHub

 ## Objectives
-- I wanted to continue to build on my skills in Python, as well as get a better understanding of Machine Learning.
-In this repo you will see that I utilized the the [Pandas] library, as well as [Flask], [NumPy], [SciKitLearn] in order to reinforce some learning after gaining my certification in Data Analytics and Visualization from George Washington University
+- In this project I continued to build on my skills in Python, as well as get a better understanding of Machine Learning.
+In this repo you will see that I utilized the the [Pandas], [Flask], [NumPy], and [SciKitLearn] libraries in order to clean and present data that could predict information based on information gathered.

 - [Web Development] is a fullstack project that utilizes Leaflet in order to show the most up to date earthquakes over the last 7 days around the world.